 Maja's grandfather, Leonard Seppala, and his dogs became legendary for their 1925 diphtheria serum run in Nome, Alaska.
 The Iditarod Trail Sled Dog Race annually commemorates this extraordinary adventure.

 In the family tradition, Maja exhibits a similar kinship with animals as her grandfather had.
 She designed and taught Steadfast, a communications course to increase people's capacity to handle conflict and practice collaborative leadership through working with horses.

 Her relationship with nature and spirituality deepened through her participation in “Four-Fold Way” classes taught by Angeles Arrien, PhD.
-Dr. Arrien, a renowned cultural anthropologist, author, teacher, consultant, and global citizen who annually took her class participants onto the land for vision quests.
+Dr. Arrien, a renowned cultural anthropologist, author, teacher, consultant, and global citizen who annually took her students onto the land for vision quests.

-Circling back to honor her female ancestry, Maja is currently engaged in a book project, Secrets Never Lie, covering the stories of three generations in her family.
+Circling back to honor her female ancestry, Maja is currently engaged in a book project, I Am Woman, covering the stories of three generations in her family.